simranmalhi/cse-455-final-project/README.md

 ### Our Chosen Dataset: The Kaggle ASL Alphabet Dataset (featuting 29 different ASL Alphabet Characters)

 There are various public datasets that we could use in order to train and test our model.
 The main dataset we used is a collection of images of alphabets from American Sign Language, which was separated into 29 folders, each representing a character class.
 [ASL Alphabet Dataset](https://www.kaggle.com/datasets/grassknoted/asl-alphabet) In the dataset, there are 29 classes, of which 26 are for the letters A-Z and 3 classes for “space”, “delete” and “nothing”.
-While there are 29 images in this dataset for testing, we will also be testing with our own real-life images so we can have a better view of the usability of our model.
-We will ensure that the dataset split is 80% training data and 20% testing data.
+While there are 29 images in this dataset for testing, we also tested with our own real-life images so we can have a better view of the usability of our model.
+We also ensured that the dataset split is 80% training data and 20% testing data.

-The initial dataset is split into a training and testing dataset.
-The initial training dataset contains 87,000 images with the resolution of 200x200 pixels, split into 29 character classes.
-The initial testing dataset contains 29 images, one for each character class.
-Because of the extremely small nature of the initial testing dataset, we modified the training and testing dataset so that the proportions of the training and testing datasets were more evenly distributed (80% training data and 20% testing data).
-The modified training dataset we created had 2400 train images per class with 69600 images overall.
-The modified testing dataset we created had 601 test images per class with 17428 images overall.

 ---